bluekitchen/btstack/chipset/README.md

 **BTstack integration**: The common code for all Broadcom chipsets is provided by *btstack_chipset_bcm.c*.
 During the setup, *btstack_chipset_bcm_instance* function is used to get a *btstack_chipset_t* instance and passed to *hci_init* function.

-SCO Data can be routed over HCI for both USB dongles and UART connections, however BTstack does not provide any form of flow control for UART connections.
+SCO Data can be routed over HCI for both USB dongles and UART connections, however BTstack does not support flow control for UART connections.
 HSP and HFP Narrow Band Speech is supported via I2C/PCM pins.

 ## CSR / Qualcomm Incorporated